makerdao/community/governance/votes/Executive vote - April 16, 2021.md

 ### Increase Emergency Shutdown Threshold

-Given this [risk assesment](https://forum.makerdao.com/t/informal-poll-should-we-raise-the-minimum-mkr-needed-to-call-end-cage-for-emergency-shutdown/7277/16) the following change will be made to the amount of MKR tokens needed to activate an Emergency Shutdown (call `end.cage`):
+Given this [Risk Evaluation](https://forum.makerdao.com/t/informal-poll-should-we-raise-the-minimum-mkr-needed-to-call-end-cage-for-emergency-shutdown/7277/16) the following change will be made to the amount of MKR tokens needed to activate an Emergency Shutdown (call `end.cage`):
 * Increase threshold from 50,0000 MKR to 75,000 MKR.

 ## Summary